-To help local parents rid their kids’ hair of lice, Your Local Kids has comprehensive health care guides for Nassau and Suffolk that lists places for head lice detection and removal such as Fairy LiceMothers, which has a location in Deer Park and Oceanside.
+To help local parents rid their kids’ hair of lice, Your Local Kids has comprehensive health care guides for Nassau and Suffolk that lists for head lice detection and removal such as Fairy LiceMothers that has locations in Deer Park, Glen Head and Oceanside.

 However, parents can also help prevent this from happening to their kids by knowing the signs and symptoms of head lice, which can occur when school is in session, as well as when school is out for the summer.

 So Your Local Kids has also compiled some simple prevention tips, and a list of what parents should look for, from the New York State Department of Health website: